 When it comes to higher-end VR platforms like the Oculus Rift or HTC Vive, we’re going to see lots of baby steps in the year to come.
 Oculus and HTC already have hundreds of content creators making great games and apps for their platforms, though not everything will be a smash hit right out of the gate.
 Like all emerging trends in tech, 2016 will be a year in which we find out what works and what doesn’t.

 On the opposite side of the high-end spectrum, there are a few affordable options that have already made their way to consumers.
 Samsung’s Gear VR, which was made in partnership with Oculus, is a consumer-friendly VR headset that’s powered by a user’s Samsung smartphone.
 The headset itself only costs about $100, and works with any of Samsung’s latest flagship Android phones.
 The Gear VR is somewhat of an entry level product, bridging the gap between the Oculus Rift and Google Cardboard.
 It’s not cheap, but not nearly as expensive as the higher end options launching this year.
 No, the Gear VR isn’t launching for the first time in 2016, but I think we will see a large influx in sales in the coming year.
-Virtual reality is popular right now, and the Gear VR is hitting all the right notes to fly off store shelves.See also: What is Virtual Reality, and what role will Android play?
+Virtual reality is popular right now, and the Gear VR is hitting all the right notes to fly off store shelves.make your own VR headset out of a pizza box.

 Google isn’t just pushing to bring Cardboard to everyday consumers, either.
 Since 2014, Google has launched two new programs that will help the widespread of VR – “Expeditions” and “Jump.”
 Expeditions is a way for students and teachers alike to take field trips to basically anywhere in the world, without ever having to leave the classroom.
 Google will actually send out phones, Cardboard headsets and a tablet for the teacher, allowing the class to take a virtual field trip, all at the same time.
 Google also unveiled Jump a few months ago, which allows anyone interested to create 360-degree video capture rigs.
 Videos captured with these (albeit expensive) rigs will be converted into immersive 3D content that everyone can experience on the web.